-Two to three one-litre capacity bottles.
+Two to three one-liter capacity bottles.
 Bottles should be wide mouth made of co-polyester (BPA free plastic).
 No water bag or bladder systems (they freeze or are hard to fill) and no metal bottles (they have a tendency to freeze).

 PEE BOTTLE (1-1.5 LITER)

-One wide-mouth, clearly marked collapsible container or wide-mouthed bottle for use overnight.
+One wide-mouth clearly marked collapsible container or wide-mouthed bottle for use overnight.

 WATER BOTTLE PARKAS